MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/README.md

 ### What can you do with JavaScript?

 Here are some typical cases for JavaScript.
-Some are in the browser, some are on the server side, some are mix of both.
+Some are in the browser, some are on the server side, some are a mix of both.

 - make a webpage dynamic (fetching and load data, add validation and transitions)
 - single-page application